biku89/EDA---World-Population-Growth/README.md

 ![corr_matrix](https://github.com/user-attachments/assets/83156f7a-f474-4c2a-b02c-707a00dbbd14)

+**Analysis:**
-**The heatmap shows the correlation between population in 2023, population in 2024, and growth rate.
-There is a strong positive correlation between the populations of 2023 and 2024, indicating steady growth patterns.**
+The heatmap shows the correlation between population in 2023, population in 2024, and growth rate.
+There is a strong positive correlation between the populations of 2023 and 2024, indicating steady growth patterns.

 ## Conclusion